When we begin to focus on the problem and not on God we are allowing our minds to be in the state of madness.

 Now the prophet Gad said to David “Do not stay in the stronghold; depart, and go the land of Judah.”
 1 Samuel 22:5

-When we encounter a crisis in our life and this could be different for each person, one is not bigger than the other because in God’s hands they are all small and already taken care of I might add!
-But when we do encounter times in our life where we are going mad and in a stronghold God is calling us out of this stronghold and to a mind of peace and stability, a mind that cannot be shaken.
+When we encounter a crisis in our life and not surrendering it to the Lord, we are going mad and in a stronghold, God is calling us out of this stronghold and to a mind of peace and stability, a mind that cannot be shaken.